Skip to main content

 capacity

-The maximum number of messages that can be stored in the memory buffer.
+The maximum number of messages to accumulate before releasing.
 When this limit is reached, the buffer will trigger processing of the buffered messages to apply backpressure to upstream components.

 type: integer